Isam Dart: Wyoming and Browns Park

 He was known as a notorious outlaw, but he was never convicted.
 In one case, Dart was said to have been arrested by a deputy sheriff, who drove the two men in a buckboard wagon and headed for jail.
 The wagon slipped off the side of a mountain and the deputy was injured.
 Dart rescued the deputy, gave him first aid, and then surrendered to the sheriff.
 The deputy was a character witness for Dart in his trial.
 As the result of his testimony, Dart was acquitted of his crime.

 In addition to being a cattle rancher and rustler, Dart captured, broke in, and sold wild horses that were branded with "I D Bar".
 J.S.
 Hoy, a cattle rancher, intended to remove small ranchers from the area.
 His ranch was burned down and Dart and two other men were charged with the crime.
 Dart was taken to a jail north of Steamboat Springs on Hahns Peak, where he awaited the start of the trial for arson in 1890.
 He escaped from the jail, laid low in Denver for some time, and returned to Browns Park in 1894.
 He was not tried for arson.

-In 1898, Dart was a member of a posse that tracked down men who had killed a teenager, Willie Strang, in Brown's Park.
+In 1898, Dart was a member of a posse that tracked down men who had killed a teenager, Willie Strang, in Browns Park.
 They cornered the men on a rocky hillside where Harry Tracy killed Valentine Hoy.